meltingmettle/DodgeTheL/environment_diagrams_and_WWPD.md

 # Study environment diagrams hard.
 It will pay off.
+# If you get stuck, follow the rules and use what you already know
 You should already know how to do this, so I'm only going to cover technical details/common mistakes.

 The good news is that there's only 4-5 tricks that they can really throw at you, so if you practice enough, you'll be good.